 INTRODUCTION

-Exercise is not just about building muscle or losing weight—it’s a cornerstone of a healthy immune system.
-Regular physical activity plays a vital role in supporting a healthy immune system.
-Regular activity benefits the immune system by improving blood circulation, reducing inflammation, promoting the efficient distribution of immune cells and enhancing your body’s defences.
-This article explores how regular activity boosts the immune system and promotes overall health and wellbeing.
+Activity is not just about building muscle or losing weight.
+It’s a cornerstone of a healthy immune system.
+Understanding how regular activity benefits the immune system highlights its role in improving blood circulation, reducing inflammation and helping immune cells reach every part of the body efficiently.
+Keeping active strengthens your natural defences, boosts resilience against illness and promotes long-term health and wellbeing.

 IMPROVED BLOOD CIRCULATION AND IMMUNE EFFICIENCY

-While vigorous exercise has its benefits, overdoing it can strain the immune system.
-Moderate-intensity activities, such as walking, jogging or yoga, are ideal for boosting immunity without causing unnecessary stress.
-These exercises help regulate immune cell activity, reduce inflammation and improve mental wellbeing—all contributing to a healthier immune system.
+While high-intensity activity can offer benefits, pushing too hard may place unnecessary strain on the immune system.
+Moderate-intensity activities like walking, jogging or yoga are ideal for supporting immunity without added stress.
+These forms of regular activity help regulate immune cell activity, ease inflammation and support mental wellbeing, all of which contribute to a healthier and more resilient immune system.

-Stress has a significant impact on immunity, and physical activity is one of the most effective ways to manage it.
-Exercise releases endorphins, often referred to as “feel-good hormones,” which improve mood and reduce stress levels.
-Lower stress means less cortisol production—a hormone that can suppress immune function when elevated for long periods.
-By staying active, you not only feel better mentally but also support your immune system.
+Stress has a significant impact on immunity, and regular physical activity is one of the most effective ways to manage it.
+Regular physical activity releases endorphins, often referred to as “feel-good hormones,” which improve mood and reduce stress levels.
+Lower stress means less cortisol production, a hormone that can suppress immune function when elevated for long periods.
+By staying active, you not only enhance your mental wellbeing but also support your immune system.

-Mental health and immunity are closely linked, and regular physical activity benefits both.
+Mental wellbeing and immunity are closely linked, and regular physical activity benefits both.
 Activities like yoga, Pilates, or even dancing can improve your mood, reduce anxiety and boost your body’s ability to fight infections.
-By staying active, you create a positive cycle where better mental health supports a healthy immune system and vice versa.
+By staying active, you create a positive cycle where better mental wellbeing supports a healthy immune system and vice versa.

 TIPS FOR STAYING ACTIVE DAILY